HELVE/AHR_2019/README.md

 > Initiating data analysis modules.
 Visualizing.
 > Data chunks in position - generating final output.

-What will the report contain?
+Covert data analysis visual theme of the report.

-Covert data analysis theme.
+**What will the report contain?**

 What happened.